2014 Summary of Changes

 - I don’t pay on or before the Due Date, then

 - I will be assessed a late fee on the 14th of the month in the amount of $23.00.
 This is 1% of $2,300.00 which is the amount due and unpaid.

-- If I am not on the X-Flex Plan because it’s my intention to pay my balance in full each month, (using the same information from a. and d. above) but I don’t make that payment, then I will be assessed a late fee on the 14th of the month in the amount of $92.00.
+- If I am not on the X-Flex Plan because it’s my intention to pay my balance in full each month, (using the same information from 1. and 4. above) but I don’t make that payment, then I will be assessed a late fee on the 14th of the month in the amount of $92.00.
 This is 1% of the amount that is due and unpaid which is $9,200.00.